 If you need advice or have questions, please feel free to contact us and we can help to point you in the right direction.

-Additionally, we offer a 5-week Foundations Series for Beginners on Sunday evenings multiple times throughout the year.
+Additionally, we offer a 4-week Intro to Yoga Series for Beginners on Sunday evenings multiple times throughout the year.
 It’s a great place for brand new beginners.

 How Much Does it Cost?